-- 8. The EDCs have developed contingency plans, tariff sheets, and accounting and cost recovery proposals that are detailed in each EDC's respective Company Specific Addendum.
-These are essential elements of the EDCs' proposal, and the EDCs request that the Board review and approve these elements of the proposal. - 9.
+- The EDCs propose that the CIEP line remain unchanged at 500 kW for the 2023 BGS Auctions.
+BGS customers with a Peak Load Contribution ("PLC") of 500 kW or more will be required to take service under a BGS-CIEP tariff or rate. - 2.
+The EDCs propose to continue to allow potential bidders to propose modifications to the standard form of the post-auction letter of credit as well as to the standard form of the pre-auction letter of credit.
+The EDCs propose to continue to make available an alternate guaranty process for bidders that have corporate policies that preclude them from using the Standard Form of Guaranty appended to the BGS SMAs. - 3.
+The EDCs have developed contingency plans, tariff sheets, and accounting and cost recovery proposals that are detailed in each EDC's respective Company Specific Addendum.
+These are essential elements of the EDCs' proposal, and the EDCs request that the Board review and approve these elements of the proposal. - 4.
 The Board will render a decision on the Auction Process and render a decision on the Auction results.
 Under the proposed Auction Process, the Board will approve or reject in their entirety the results of the BGS-RSCP Auction and, separately, the results of the BGS-CIEP Auction, by the end of the second business day following the day on which the last Auction closes.
 The Board, at its discretion, has the option of rendering a decision on the results of one Auction and of rendering a decision on the results of the other Auction at different points in time.
 For example, the Board may render a decision on the first Auction that closes while the second Auction is still in progress.

-10. The bids at the Auctions will represent binding commitments on behalf of bidders and full acceptance of all contract terms.
+5. The bids at the Auctions will represent binding commitments on behalf of bidders and full acceptance of all contract terms.
 Upon Board approval, Auction results will be a binding commitment on the EDCs and the winning BGS suppliers.